jessicawiradinata/career-website/README.md

 - Don't abbreviate local variable
 - Ordinary string literals are delimited with single quotes ('), rather than double quotes (").
 - An empty block or block-like construct may be closed immediately after it is opened, with no characters, space, or line break in between (i.e. {}), unless it is a part of a multi-block statement
-- Every statement must be terminated with a semicolon.
 - Prefer to put all function arguments on the same line as the function name.
 If doing so would exceed the 80-column limit, the arguments must be line-wrapped in a readable way.